Definition of Fixed Cost per Unit

 Example of Fixed Costs per Unit

 Assume that a company has two fixed costs: rent is $2,500 per month and salaries are $3,500 per month.
 The total fixed costs of $6,000 per month will not change when the volume is within the range of 3,000 units to 4,000 units per month.

-On the other hand, the fixed cost per unit will change as the level of volume or activity changes.
-Using the amounts above, the fixed cost per unit is $2 when the volume is 3,000 units ($6,000 divided by 3,000 units).
-When the volume is 4,000 units, the fixed cost per unit is $1.50 ($6,000 divided by 4,000 units).
+However, the fixed cost per unit will change with any change in volume.
+For example, if the volume is 3,000 units, the fixed cost per unit will be $2.00 ($6,000 of fixed costs divided by 3,000 units).
+If the volume is 4,000 units, the fixed cost per unit will be $1.50 ($6,000 of fixed costs divided by 4,000 units).